 - Extra rows for income – breaking down income sources helps you get a better grip of which products make you the most money.

-All these handy features will allow you to create better, more accurate, more bespoke, forecasts for your business.
+All these handy features will allow you to create better, more accurate, more bespoke, cash flow forecasts for your business.

 As with many things in life, the first step to learning is to try it out.

-Plug in your expected numbers and the template will do the calculations for you, summing all of the totals and putting the right positives and negatives on each account line.
+Plug in your expected numbers and the template will do the calculations for you.
+Including summing all of the totals and putting the right positives and negatives on each account line.

 A drop in sales, or a late-paying client combined with rising or unexpected costs can cause businesses to run out of readily available cash.

 It happens all the time.
-Forecasting your future cash flow is a way to look ahead, to be aware of what your likely income and expenditure will be and plan accordingly.
+Forecasting your future cash flow is a way to look ahead.
+A wayto be aware of what your likely income and expenditure will be and plan accordingly.

-But the best thing about a cash flow template is that it provides a framework to slot your figures into.
-If you’re not a trained accountant, chances are this is one of the reasons you came looking for a cash flow template in the first place.
+But the best thing about a Cash Flow Forecasting and Projection Template is that it provides a framework to slot your figures into.
+If you’re not a trained accountant, chances are this is one of the reasons you came looking for a Cash Flow Template in the first place.

 You just need to ensure you don’t spend more time tinkering and fixing your spreadsheet than looking at the future and making better business decisions!

 This is why we made Brixx, a financial modelling app that puts business activities first and handles the accounting for you.
-Brixx uses simple inputs to generate financial reports and dashboards up to 10 years long, catering for any kind or scale of company.
+Brixx uses simple inputs to generate financial reports.
+This is why we made Brixx, a financial modelling app that puts business activities first and handles the accounting for you.
+Brixx uses simple inputs to generate financial reports and dashboards up to 10 years long, catering for any kind or scale of company. and dashboards up to 10 years long, catering for any kind or scale of company.

-While you’re here, why not take a look and see if it suits your needs better than a cash flow template?
+While you’re here, why not take a look and see if it suits your needs better than a Cash Flow Projection Template?